clarkok/c-proxy/README.md

 # C-Proxy
-Self-use remote excryped http proxy forwarder with nodejs.
+Self-use remote encryped http proxy forwarder with nodejs.
 You know what it is used for.

 ## Usage